APEBOLT123/Silver-Track-Auto-Clicker/README.md

 I already have alot of things in mind, just a matter of doing it.

-(Update, Still Working On This Just Hard Working On One Thing LOL.)
+(Update, Still Working On This, Just Hard Working On One Thing LOL.)